apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

 A path to the file of interest Files should be shown in between `SYSTEM DATA SOURCES` and `USER DATA SOURCES` properties.

-Once you odbc.ini file has been found, open it with any editor of your choice and add DSN section to it as its shown below:
+Once the `odbc.ini` file has been found, open it with any editor of your choice and add DSN section to it as shown below:

 [block:code]
 {